Freight Shipping from Baton Rouge to Long Beach

 How much does it cost to ship freight from Baton Rouge to Long Beach?

-Full truckload (FTL) rates from Baton Rouge, LA to Long Beach, CA currently range from $4,451-$5,486 for a standard dry van load over the 2,070-mile route.
+Full truckload (FTL) rates from Baton Rouge, LA to Long Beach, CA currently range $4,451-$5,486 (roughly $2.18-$2.67 per mile over 2,070 miles).
 LTL shipments typically cost $1,339-$2,160 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baton Rouge to Long Beach?